ghoomfrog/silili/README.md

 ### To Be

-Saja Lili has no verbs nor copulas.
+Saja Lili has no verbs.
 Everything is a noun phrase.

 *iti jasa* — good food — The food is good.